Residential IP vs Datacenter IP: Core Differences in Enterprise Network Infrastructure

 Recommended: Rotating Datacenter or Rotating Residential IPs

-Large-scale scraping requires massive IP rotation, where datacenter speed advantages matter most.
-However, if the target site has strict anti-bot measures (LinkedIn, Amazon product pages), residential IPs are needed to break through.
+Large-scale market data collection requires massive IP rotation, where datacenter speed advantages are most pronounced.
+However, if target sites maintain strict access policies (LinkedIn, Amazon product pages), residential IPs are needed to meet access requirements.

 Recommendation Summary